aws-samples/awsome-distributed-training/2.test_cases/megatron-lm/README.md

 - [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053)
 - [Efficient Large-Scale Language Model Training on GPU Clusters Using Megatron-LM](https://arxiv.org/abs/1909.08053)

-## Run a test case

 To run a test case you will go through a series of steps described below:

 1. Build the data preprocessing container.
-2. Preprocess the data using a tockenizer and the preprocessing container.
+2. Preprocess the data using a tokenizer and the preprocessing container.
 3. Build the container for distributed training
 4. Train!

 We describe the steps below for Slurm users.
 EKS users may follow the sequence but details will vary.

-### 0. Preparation
+## 0. Preparation

 This guide assumes that you have the following: